-In BridgeComposer windows and web pages, when the mouse
+In BridgeComposer windows, web pages, and (optionally) PDF documents, when the mouse

 hovers over a hand, a tooltip pops up giving evaluation of the hand by the